amasson84/costcalc/README.md

 You don't need a specific webserver (but you can use one), just use your github repo and create a pages link your cost calculator will be accessible

+For local use, you need a mini web server such as https://www.npmjs.com/package/http-server

 ## Documentation

 The documentation of the project explains how to install it and configure it.
 See [Docs](./Docs)